Vera Zvonareva: 2008: Back into top 10, Olympic bronze and WTA Tour Championships final

-2009: Constant success, first Grand Slam SF and Indian Wells champion
+2009: First major semifinal and Indian Wells champion

 Zvonareva was seventh seed at the Australian Open.
-She defeated the tenth seed Nadia Petrova in the fourth round, 7–5, 6–4, and 16th seed Marion Bartoli in the quarterfinals, 6–3, 6–0.
-She then lost to world No. 3, Dinara Safina, in the semifinals, 3–6, 6–7.
+She defeated tenth seed Nadia Petrova in the fourth round, and 16th seed Marion Bartoli in the quarterfinals both in straight sets.
+She then lost to world No. 3, Dinara Safina, in the semifinals.
 This tournament, however, caused Zvonareva's ranking to rise to world No. 5, the highest of her career at the time.

-In February, she won the Pattaya Open, an International event in Thailand, where she defeated Sania Mirza in the final.
-She also played the Dubai Tennis Championships, a Premier 5 event, where she defeated Marion Bartoli in the third round, before losing to Virginie Razzano in the quarterfinals, 6–7, 5–7.
+In February, she won the Pattaya Open in Thailand where she defeated Sania Mirza in the final.
+She also played the Dubai Championships, a Premier 5 event, where she defeated Marion Bartoli in the third round, before losing to Virginie Razzano in the quarterfinals, 6–7, 5–7.

 In March, Zvonareva was the fourth seed at the first Premier Mandatory event of the year, the Indian Wells Open.
 She won the title, overcoming Santa Ana winds and defending champion Ana Ivanovic in the final.
 In the doubles final, she and Victoria Azarenka beat unseeded Gisela Dulko and Shahar Pe'er.

 At Key Biscayne, at the second Premier Mandatory event of the year, Zvonareva beat Tathiana Garbin of Italy in the second round, before being upset in the third round by Li Na.
 Zvonereva had beaten Li the previous week in the fourth round of the Indian Wells Open.

 At the Family Circle Cup in Charleston, Zvonareva was the third seed and received a first-round bye.
 She beat Rossana de los Ríos in the second round, 6–3, 6–2.
 In the third round against Virginie Razzano, she was forced to retire due to an ankle injury.
 Zvonareva tore two ligaments in her ankle, which later forced her to withdraw from Russia's Fed Cup tie with Italy.
 The ongoing ankle injury forced her to withdraw from the Italian Open in Rome and the Madrid Open, and ultimately the French Open.